codeforamerica/network/.github/ISSUE_TEMPLATE/proposal-template.md

 ** Could you describe which resources this idea might need to succeed?
 Please include whether you believe this to be a staff-led proposal or a volunteer-led proposal. **
 Outline what resources you think this needs to succeed.

+Before submitting your proposal, select "Upcoming Network projects" as the project for your issue to give visibility to your proposal.